👉 TAP TO SAVE 30% WITH CODE NEW

 3. Ronald Acuna Jr., Atlanta Braves (28)

 Over his last 144 games, Acuña has racked up 112 runs, 25 home runs, 25 steals, and 98 walks.
 Unfortunately, those 144 games are combined over the last two seasons.
-Everyone knows the upside is there and the metrics are still elite in many areas, including an AVG EV, barrel rate, hard-hit rate, bat speed, walk rate, xSLG, and xWOBA in the top-9% of hitters last season.
+Everyone knows the upside is there, and the metrics are still elite in many areas, including an AVG EV, barrel rate, hard-hit rate, bat speed, walk rate, xSLG, and xWOBA in the top-9% of hitters last season.
 I'm just not sure Acuña is worth the price tag anymore.

-I'm sure Acuña will have another elite season or two, but the risk with him is higher than most elite players.
+I'm sure Acuña will have another elite season or two, but the risk with him is higher than with most elite players.
 But as we saw in 2023, the upside is the #1 fantasy player in the game.

 4. Fernando Tatis Jr., San Diego Padres (27)

-You know a player is uber-talented when he posts a 25/32 season and you think that he could've given us more.
+You know a player is uber-talented when he posts a 25/32 season, and you think that he could've given us more.
 But it's 100% true with Fernando Tatís Jr. In 155 games, Tatís slashed .268/.368/.446 with 111 runs, 25 home runs, 71 RBI, and 32 steals.
-He set new career-best marks in runs, runs, walks, and steals while having his best OBP since his rookie season.
+He set new career-best marks in runs, walks, and steals while having his best OBP since his rookie season.

 This was a great season all-around, but as I said above, there's more in the tank.
 Tatís' metrics were good to elite nearly across the board, especially in the Quality of Contact department.
 Tatís posted an elite 93.3 mph AVG EV and 51.8% hard-hit rate, but the overall home run output was held in check due to poor batted ball angles, including a 51% air rate and 12% Pull-Air rate.